NREL/sparkctl/docs/how_tos/execution/start_a_cluster.md

     $ sparkctl configure
     ```

-3. Optional, inpect the Spark configuration in `./conf`.
+3. Optional, inspect the Spark configuration in `./conf`.

 4. Start the cluster.